OpenSuSE Man Pages

 alignment restrictions vary by filesystem and kernel version and might

-given file or filesystem.
-Some filesystems provide their own inter-
+Some filesystems provide their own interfaces for querying O_DIRECT

-and the file offset must all be multiples of the logical block size of
+all I/O segments be multiples of the filesystem block size (typically

-block size can be determined using the ioctl(2) BLKSSZGET operation or
+cal block size can be determined using the ioctl(2) BLKSSZGET operation

 blockdev --getss